 Testaroli, Panigacci...
 Italian pancakes

 If you like to “play” with your food, Your Italian Concierge knows of two very special dishes from La Cucina della Lunigiana.
 The Luni-what?
 The Lunigiana, the undiscovered corner of northwestern Tuscany.
-Hills, valleys, many castles and a sea-coast conveniently wedged between the Mediterranean Sea, the majestic Apennines and the dominating peaks of the Apuane Mountains.
+A hill, valley, castles and sea-coast conveniently wedged between the Mediterranean Sea, the majestic Apennines and the dominating peaks of the Apuane Mountains.
 Took the Romans 250 years to conquer the place to finally unite the Italian peninsula.
 Even Hannibal passed through with his army and elephants.
 Crossroads of Italy, 120+ castles and towers were built during the Middle Ages to insure traveller’s safety.
-Well, enough to stop them to pay the tolls.
-The name comes from the city of Luni, one of five principal Roman cities and now nearly submerged from view but for the last vestiges of a couple of Roman roads, a forum and an amphitheatre.
-Next door to the arena is a wood-shed of an open-air trattoria which serves what the proprietors call panigacci.
+Well, enough to stop them to pay the transit taxes.
+The name comes from the city of Luni, one of five principal Roman cities and now nearly submerged from view but for the last vestiges of a couple of Roman roads, a forum and an amphitheatre.t door to the arena is a wood-shed of an open-air trattoria which serves what the proprietors call panigacci.
 There’s nothing simpler to make or more delicious to eat… a mixture of flour, water and a bit of salt is poured onto a hot greased griddle, the pancakes are then put on a plate and smeared with your choice of fresh pesto, olio d’olivo e parmigiano grattugiato or, un sugo di carne.
 The recipe is antique.
 Dawn of Mankind stuff.
-The fun is how you care to eat them… immediately attacking the panigacci with your fork or, ceremoniously rolling them up and slicing the roll like a salami or, cutting the stack into trapezoidal shapes, each one a perfect bite-sized bit.
+The fun is how you care to eat them… immediately attacking the panigacci with your fork or, ceremoniously rolling them up and slicing the roll like salami or, cutting the stack into trapezoidal shapes, each one a perfect bite-size bit.

 Hop over a hill in the Lunigiana and what the open-air shed calls panigacci are called by another name, testaroli.
 And, to confound the exercise still, testaroli are made like the shed’s panigacci but, are stored to be later boiled in salted water like pasta and served cut and decorated with the same fresh pesto & parmigiano.

-Your Italian Concierge would like to thank Ristorante Pasquino in Aulla Lunigiana and Google Search for the photos used in this post.
+We would like to thank Google Search and Images for the contribution of imagery used in this post.